Friday, October 31, 2025

 If I can do one thing to make my life worthwhile, it will be to introduce a second librarian stereotype into the mix.
 I know we’ll never be able to shift the idea of the crusty, old, cardigan-wearing lady in a dusty old building telling people to “shush”, but in library circles we have a completely different stereotype that I think the media would have fun with if they adopted it: The thirty-something person with green hair and tattoos who has always done pre-reading on every topic and will answer questions you didn’t even ask… even if you didn’t want them to.

 Granted, I didn’t get tattoos until my 40s and when I coloured my hair I went purple.
 I’m also nowhere near hipster enough to truly match the stereotype we have within our circles (maybe I should start wearing a vest?), so I’m not personally going to be the biggest flagship for this stereotype.
-But that’s neither here nor their.
+But that’s neither here nor there.

 However, the “cardigan-wearing” thing is a keeper.
 We really do all have one close at hand.